jbcbdse/spongebobify/README.md

 The counting is implemented with a generator that will flip a bit between 1 and 0.
 The bit starts randomly as 1 or 0, and the will yield the same for a random number of times between 1 and 3.
 After that, the bit will be flipped, and the number of times will be reset to a random number between 1 and 3 again, continuing indefinitely.

 The CLI is built with yargs.
-The number of consecutive same-case letters can be configured with `--maxLettersInSameCase={num}`
+The number of consecutive same-case letters can be configured with `--maxLettersInSameCase={num}`.
+The text is implemented as variadic positional args.
+In other words, all args are just turned into an array and joined with `' '`.
+Text can either be quoted or not quoted, similar to the bash `echo` command.

 ## Tests